Wheel the World Closes $11M Series A — And It's Just the Beginning for Accessible Travel

 The kind of specific, verified detail that actually allows a wheelchair user to plan a trip with confidence.

-To date, that system has produced verified data across more than 140 destinations and 8,000 travel services worldwide.
+To date, that system has produced verified data across more than 200 destinations and 8,000 travel services worldwide.
+This includes over 150 Accessibility Verified partnerships with DMOs across 21 states.

 What the $11M Round Makes Possible